ibexa/documentation-developer/docs/guide/extending_ez_platform.md

 }
 ```

-Beyond the `AbstractTab` used in the example above you can use two specializes tab types:
+Beyond the `AbstractTab` used in the example above you can use two specialized tab types:

 - `AbstractControllerBasedTab` enables you to embed the results of a controller action in the tab.
 - `AbstractRouteBasedTab` embeds the results of the selected routing, passing applicable parameters.